Denis Suárez: Manchester City

-Suárez signed for Manchester City on 23 May 2011.
+Suárez signed for English club Manchester City on 23 May 2011.
 Manchester City beat off interest from Barcelona, Chelsea and rivals Manchester United signing him for an initial fee of £900,000.

-Suárez played in the 2011–12 pre-season friendly match against Los Angeles Galaxy, replacing Edin Džeko in 88th minute.
+Suárez played in the 2011–12 pre-season friendly match against LA Galaxy, replacing Edin Džeko in 88th minute.
 He also converted a penalty in the penalty shootout in the same game.
 He was an unused substitute in the League Cup game against Birmingham City.
 In the next round of the League Cup, he made his competitive debut for the club when he replaced Samir Nasri in the 67th minute in the 5–2 win against Wolverhampton Wanderers.
 On 17 May 2012, Suárez starred for Manchester City reserves against Manchester United reserves in Manchester Senior Cup, although Manchester City lost 0–2.
 In 2012, he was awarded Manchester City's Young Player of the Year as voted for by the fans.

 Barcelona

-On 22 August 2013, Suárez completed a transfer to Barcelona for an undisclosed fee, signing a four-year contract.
+On 22 August 2013, Suárez returned to Spain and completed a transfer to Barcelona for an undisclosed fee, signing a four-year contract.
 During the 2013–14 season he played mostly for Barcelona B in the Spanish Segunda División to continue his development.